-We are always happy to receive quality digital colour photos (or scans from slides or negatives) that you are willing to make available to us, for use in our printed publications, on the website or on social media.
+We are always happy to receive quality digital images that you are willing to make available to us, for use online or in our printed publications.
 The usual file format to use is JPG (with such compression that high quality is maintained please), but other formats like TIFF, or even RAW of the most common camera brands, will do as well.

-For the website and on social media (e.g. Instagram, Facebook or Twitter), most regular photos will do as we do not use high-resolution images on it.
-For the magazine and other printed publications (e.g. serial books), quality demands are considerably higher.
-Please read the requirements below before uploading photos for the magazine.
+For our regular online content, medium-sized photos will do.
+For printed publications (e.g. serial books), quality demands are considerably higher.
+Please read the requirements below before sending us photos via email or file sharing.

 With the exemption of photos from press releases used by us, we credit photos to the photographer only (a person's name), or use them anonymously if you require so.
-We do not credit photos to websites or agencies.
+We do not credit photos to websites, agencies or nicknames.

-Please note that the above are minimum requirements.
+Please note that these are all minimum requirements.
 It is often better, and easier, to send us original photos (including JPG renderings of RAW images) that are sharp, level and well enough exposed.

 In any case, we appreciate your photographic contribution to Scramble!

 Despite the explanation above, we still receive a fair amount of photos that are very hard to use, if at all.
 The most common problems to really avoid remain the following.

 Please be critical in this respect, certainly when using long lenses, taking photos with heat haze or jet wash present et cetera.
 No matter how dramatic a shot may be, if it is unsharp we cannot use it.
 A rather standard, sharp photo is better for us in such cases.